-Both trust fund asset reserves are small compared to the value of all the benefits that Social Security pays and their expected future yields are low.
-As a result, the effect of future interest earned by the trust funds is modest.
-As shown in Table 3 below, the current projected OASDI trust fund reserve depletion date of 2034 is unchanged under the low-cost and high-cost assumptions for real interest rates.
+Both trust fund asset reserves are small compared to the value of all the benefits that Social Security pays, and their expected future yields are low.
+As a result, the effect of future interest earned by the trust funds is relatively modest.
+As shown in Table 3, the current projected OASDI trust fund reserve depletion date of 2035 is unchanged under the low-cost and high-cost assumptions for real interest rates.
 On an ongoing basis, if rates over the next several decades continue to stay lower than in the past, system costs will increase marginally.
-For example, under the high-cost assumption rate of 1.8%, the 75-year actuarial deficit deteriorates by 0.19% of payroll (3.72% high-cost assumption versus 3.54% intermediate assumption).
+For example, under the high-cost assumption rate of 1.8%, the 75-year actuarial deficit deteriorates by 0.19% of payroll (3.61% high-cost assumption versus 3.42% intermediate assumption).

-Table 3: Adjusting Real-Interest Rate Assumptions, All Other Assumptions are Intermediate
+Table 3: Adjusting Real-Interest Rate Assumptions, All Other Assumptions Are Intermediate

-Low-Cost Assumption Intermediate Assumption High-Cost Assumption Ultimate Real Interest Rate 2.8% 2.3% 1.8% Actuarial Deficit 3.35% 3.54% 3.72% Projected Year in Which Full Benefits Cannot Be Paid 2034 2034 2034
+Low-Cost Assumption Intermediate Assumption High-Cost Assumption Ultimate real interest rate 2.8% 2.3% 1.8% Actuarial deficit 3.23% 3.42% 3.61% Projected year in which full bene- fits cannot be paid 2035 2035 2035